 For international calls from Estonia: dial the prefix 00 for intl. calls, then your country code, etc. Calls within Estonia: just dial the full 7- or 8-digit subscriber's number.

-The emergency number (fire brigade, ambulance) is 112.
-For police only, dial 110.
+The emergency number (fire brigade, ambulance, police) is 112.

 There are 3 mobile providers: EMT, Tele 2 and Elisa.
 The GSM frequency is 900/1800 MHz.